 This will vary, depending if you have been referred for a diagnostic assessment, or if you have been referred for treatment for a neurodevelopmental condition or issue associated to one.

-If you or your child/ young person require support whilst waiting for an appointment with us, you can be known to other CAMHS or outside agencies for support.
-You do not need to wait for our assessment for support to be put in place – please refer to our advice page for further information and advice.
+If you or your young person require support whilst waiting for an appointment with us, this may be offered through other CAMHS teams or outside agencies.
+You do not need to wait for our assessment for support to be put in place – please refer to our advice section for further information.

 First appointments are sometimes called assessments.
-The face to face assessment involves meeting with the child or young person and the family to discuss the difficulties.
+The face to face assessment involves meeting with the child or young person and the family to discuss their views.
 There are usually two clinicians involved.
-Parents will complete a detailed developmental history with one of our clinicians, whilst a different clinician observes and completes activities with the child or young person (please see our assessment section for further details).
+Parents will complete a detailed developmental history with one of our clinicians, whilst a different clinician observes and completes activities with the child or young person.
 This appointment usually lasts approximately 2 hours and no further appointments may be necessary.

 Even if you or your child does not meet diagnostic criteria threshold, we will still provide a report and make recommendations.